api3dao/old-api3-docs/fundamentals/api.md

 Instead, we should see APIs as channels businesses use to monetize their data and services.

 Take the [CoinMarketCap API](https://coinmarketcap.com/api/) as an example.
-It allows Web developers to use all the data on https://coinmarketcap.com/ and more in their applications programmatically by making API calls.
+It allows Web developers to use all the data seen on https://coinmarketcap.com/ and more in their applications programmatically by making API calls.
 In return, developers pay a [subscription fee](https://coinmarketcap.com/api/pricing/).
 In practice, any kind of data or service that is worth using is served by a paid API, i.e., *if you are not paying for it, you are the product*.